Re Diplock

-Re Diplock or Ministry of Health v Simpson [1951] AC 251 is an English trusts law and unjust enrichment case, concerning tracing and an action for money had and received.
+Re Diplock or Chichester Diocesan Fund and Board of Finance Inc v Simpson [1944] AC 341 is an English trusts law and unjust enrichment case, concerning tracing and an action for money had and received.

 Facts

 Various charities, including the Royal Sailors Orphans Girls’ School and Home and Dr Barnardo’s Homes had wrongly been paid money by personal representatives under Mr Caleb Diplock’s will, which left £263,000.
 The representatives mistakenly believed a clause in the will was valid.
 Some money went to be used to improve and repair other property.
 But the trust was held to be invalid in a decision of the House of Lords, called Chichester Diocesan Fund and Board of Finance Incorporated v Simpson.
 The next of kin, including Cornelius Simpson, claimed that the money should be repaid by the recipients.

 Judgment

 Court of Appeal

 The Court of Appeal rejected the claimant’s claim for a charge over newly built buildings.
 It allowed a claim for equitable tracing in the mixed funds held by the charities.
 For mixed funds not held in current accounts, as for Royal Sailor’s, the claimants held a proportionate share.
 For funds held in current accounts, as for Dr Barnado’s, the first in first out rule was applicable.

 Lord Greene MR said the following.

 Wrottesley LJ and Evershed LJ concurred.